 If you meet the company's requirements (be a US resident, complete the weekly activity requirement, and be at least 18 years old), you can join the Reebok Product Testing group and test products of the future.

 You have to keep a daily activity log and complete a simple online questionnaire at the end.
 The test period is usually 2−4 weeks.

 18. Under Armour

-The sign-up process for Under Amour works the same way as Reebok.
-Go to the Field Test Portal, sign up, answer a few questions and wait for the approval.
+The sign-up process for Under Armour works the same way as Reebok.
+Go to the Field Test Portal, sign up, answer a few questions, and await approval.
 The company will contact you with more information if you meet the qualifications.

 Not everyone is guaranteed to get in.
 You can, however, test your luck even if you're an average consumer.